Orpius/SDK/docs/UserGuide/index.md

 ### Using a Secret

 Suppose you have an API key stored as a Secret named WeatherKey.
-In your code, you reference it like this: <%=Key:WeatherKey%>.
+In your code, you would reference it like this: <%=Key:WeatherKey%>.

 This way, the actual API key value is securely injected at runtime, and you don't expose it in your code.